DO-IT Programs and Resources

 Who Does It?

-"Every student gains something different from DO-IT: friends, confidence, a willingness to risk, empathy, new experiences and opportunities, independence, responsibility....My son gained all these things, but the most significant thing for him was finally getting to be part of a community around disabilities."
+"Every student gains something different from DO-IT: friends, confidence, empathy, new experiences and opportunities, independence, responsibility....My son gained all these things, but the most significant thing for him was finally getting to be part of a community around disabilities."

 - Parent of a DO-IT Scholar

 The following people are key players on the DO-IT team.